apoorvkwatra99/the-emoji-decision/README.md

 # Backend

-The backend folder is where all the smart contract code lives. `EmojiDecision.sol` contains the contract `EmojiDecision` and has several helper functions.
+The backend folder is where all the smart contract code lives. `contracts/EmojiDecision.sol` contains the contract `EmojiDecision` and has several helper functions.
 Some were only used as Solidity practice and are not actually used in the final project.
-The `run.js` script was mainly used for testing, and the `deploy.js` script was used to actually deploy the contract.
+The `scripts/run.js` script was mainly used for testing, and the `scripts/deploy.js` script was used to actually deploy the contract.

 # Frontend